manuelmpouras/sn/README.md

   like                  Like a specified post

   post		        Post a new story

-  push		             	Push a locally changed file to the CoolNetwork
+  pu            	Push a locally changed file to the CoolNetwork

   show_all_posts        Show all the posts posted on the CoolNetwork

   show_favorite_post    Show the post with the most likes
 		        on the CoolNetwork

   follow	     	Follow a specified user of the CoolNetwork,
 		      	the posts of this specific user will be copied to your /CoolNetwork/mywall
 	                local directory

   unfollow	        Unfollow a specified user of the CoolNetwork,
 		        the posts of this specific user will be copied to your /CoolNetwork/mywall
                   	local directory"